|

 ||||

-| 3 | In his paper, »Pluralistic Culture Versus Cultural Pluralism«, Tran Van Doan (Taiwan) argues against cultural pluralism by saying that there are category-mistakes in the postmodern approach which prescribes cultural pluralism.
-He further says that there is a mis-application of the categories of the exact sciences to the human sciences.
+3 | In his paper, »Pluralistic Culture Versus Cultural Pluralism«, Tran Van Doan (Taiwan) argues against cultural pluralism by saying that there are category-mistakes in the post-modern approach which prescribes cultural pluralism.
+He further says that there is a misapplication of the categories of the exact sciences to the human sciences.
 The pluralistic culture is guided by reason, the author claims.
-He examines the principle of participation supported by Thomas Aquinas and the principle of communion supported by Gadamer and shows how they help in the fusion of horizons to the pluralistic culture. | |||
+He examines the principle of participation supported by Thomas Aquinas and the principle of communion supported by Gadamer, and shows how they help in the fusion of horizons to the pluralistic culture. | |||

-| 4 | In the paper, »Openness to the Other in Chinese Philosophy«, Vincent Shen (Canada) speaks in favour of the principle of openness and generosity to the other.
+4 | In the paper, »Openness to the Other in Chinese Philosophy«, Vincent Shen (Canada) speaks in favour of the principle of openness and generosity to the other.
 He applies this principle in the religious understanding of Zhu Xi, who talks about the concept of Ultimate Other.
-This principle of Other is unversaliable according to the author.
+This principle of Other is universalisable according to the author.
 The openness to the other should lead to the Ultimate Other. | |||

-| 5 | In his brilliant paper, »The Advaita View of Death and Immortality«, R. Balasubramanian (India) explains how immortality is attainable in this life itself.
+5 | In his brilliant paper, »The Advaita View of Death and Immortality«, R. Balasubramanian (India) explains how immortality is attainable in this very life.
 He asks the question whether death is an extinction of the human being.
 His analysis shows that the word »empirical self«, which refers to man, is the combination of both matter and mind.
 The real, he says, is that which remains all the time and which is not subjected to sublation at any time. | |||

-| 6 |
+6 |

-Kiriti Bunchua (Thailand) in his short, but interesting paper is in search of Thai identity in philosophy.
+Kiriti Bunchua (Thailand) is in search of Thai identity in philosophy in his short, but interesting paper.
 He claims that there is a real and authentic Thai philosophy hidden in the bosom of the Thai tradition.
 The Thai way of truth is as follows: »Ten hearings are less credible than one seeing, and ten seeings are less credible than one touching, and ten touchings are still less credible than one testing.«(116). |

 |||

-| 7 | In the paper, »In Defense of Communitarianism«, Warayuth Sriwarakuel (Thailand) deals with the issue whether democracy should necessarily be based on liberalism.
+7 | In the paper, »In Defense of Communitarianism«, Warayuth Sriwarakuel (Thailand) deals with the issue of whether democracy should necessarily be based on liberalism.
 He examines the views of Hobbes, Locke and Rousseau to show their limitations.
 The author thinks that liberalism cannot make people to see the state or society as a living community.
-Keeping Charles Taylor in background, it is argued that democracy should be based on communitarianism where there is a respect and care for the other.
-The author shows that the Habermasian understanding of ideal speech situation can serve as a guide for us here. | |||
+Keeping Charles Taylor in the background, Sriwarakuel argues that democracy should be based on communitarianism where there is a respect and care for the other.
+The author shows that the Habermasian understanding of ideal speech situation can serve as a guide for us in this instance. | |||

 European Standpoints |